deathkiller/cx-compiler/README.md

     PrintNewLine();

     uint32 index = 0;
-    bool found = BinarySearch(array, size, key, &index);
+    // Call method with one parameter passed by reference bool found = BinarySearch(array, size, key, &index);
     if (found == true) {
         PrintString("The number found on position: ");